n8n-io/n8n-docs/README.md

 # Doc² Docs

-This repository hosts the documentation for [n8n](https://n8n.io/), an extendable workflow automation tool which enables you to connect anything to everything via its open, [fair-code](https://faircode.io/) model.
-The documentation is live at [docs.n8n.io](https://doc.cloudintegration.eu/).
+This repository hosts the documentation for [polydocs](https://polydocs.io/), an extendable workflow automation tool which enables you to connect anything to everything via its open, The documentation is live at [docs.polydocs.io](https://docs.polydocs.io/).

 ## Previewing and building the documentation locally